-Since concurrent infection during sensitisation has the most potent suppressive effects on AAD, this model was used to investigate further the mechanisms that underpin suppression.
-First, the effects of concurrent infection on additional features of AAD were assessed (fig. 4).
+Since concurrent infection during sensitisation has the most potent suppressive effects on AAD, this model was used to further investigate the mechanisms that underpin suppression.
+First the effects of concurrent infection on additional features of AAD were assessed (Figure 4).

-Infection suppressed local OVA-induced IL-13 release from MLN T-cells, systemic OVA-induced IL-5, IL-13 and IFN- γ release from splenocytes, and total circulating IgE responses to the same level as uninfected, nonallergic controls.
+Infection suppressed; local OVA-induced IL-13 release from MLN T-cells, systemic OVA-induced IL-5, IL-13 and IFN- γ release from splenocytes and total circulating IgE responses to the same level as uninfected, nonallergic controls.
 By contrast, infection increased both local and systemic IL-10 release.
-Transforming growth factor (TGF)- β was not detected in any sample.
+TGF- β was not detected in any sample.

-Concurrent S. pneumoniae infection increases the number of Treg cells in lymph nodes in AAD
+Concurrent Spn infection increases the number of Treg cells in lymph nodes in AAD

 IL-10 is an immunosuppressive cytokine that may be released from T-cells or Tregs [23].
-The increases in IL-10 in MLN and splenocyte cultures indicated that the suppressive effects of infection may result from the induction of Tregs.
-To investigate this possibility, mice were concurrently infected with S. pneumoniae during sensitisation and Tregs were enumerated in MLNs.
+The increases in IL-10 in MLN and splenocyte cultures, indicated that the suppressive effects of infection may result from the induction of Tregs.
+To investigate this possibility, mice were concurrently infected with Spn during sensitisation and Tregs were enumerated in MLNs.

-Infection increased both the numbers and percentages of CD4+ CD25+ FoxP3+ cells in MLNs compared to uninfected, allergic controls (fig. 5 and supplementary figure 1).

-We then assessed whether infection after sensitisation (which had similar suppressive effects to concurrent infection) and resolved infection (which suppressed inflammation but not AHR) also altered numbers of Tregs in MLNs (supplementary figure 1).
+Infection increased both the numbers and percentages of CD4+CD25+FoxP3+ cells in MLNs compared to uninfected, allergic controls (Figure 5 and Supplementary Figure 1).
+We then assessed whether infection after sensitization (which had similar suppressive effects to concurrent infection), and resolved infection (which suppressed inflammation but not AHR), also had altered numbers of Tregs in MLNs (Supplementary Figure 1).
 Infection after sensitisation also increased the numbers of Tregs in MLNs, which may be responsible for similar levels of suppression of AAD.
-Resolved infection did not significantly increase the numbers or percentages of CD4+
+Resolved infection did not significantly increase the numbers or percentages of CD4+CD25+FoxP3+ cells.

-CD25+ FoxP3+ cells.
 It is likely that resolved infection induced Tregs at some time during the course of the induction and progression of AAD, which may account for the suppression of some features of AAD but not others.

-S. pneumoniae infection-induced Tregs suppress T-cell proliferation and Th2 cytokine release in AAD
+Spn infection-induced Tregs suppress T-cell proliferation and Th2 cytokine release in AAD